introlab/ros2-migration-notes/README.md

 3. `Rate`s are harder to use.
 If you can, use a `Timer` instead.
 If you need a rate, there is an example [here](https://github.com/introlab/opentera-webrtc-ros/blob/ros2/map_image_generator/src/main.cpp#L47).
 4. In ROS2, service calls are asynchronous.
 You can register a callback that will be called with the response when it is received.
 If you used to block on a service call in a callback (topic or other service), this can deadlock in ROS2.
 Either use asynchronous and callbacks, or dive deep into ROS2's [callback groups](https://docs.ros.org/en/humble/How-To-Guides/Using-callback-groups.html).
 There is an example using asynchronous [in C++ here](https://github.com/introlab/opentera-webrtc-ros/blob/ros2/map_image_generator/src/MapLabelsConverter.cpp#L26-L53), and one using callback groups [in Python here](https://github.com/introlab/t-top/blob/ros2-migration/ros/t_top/t_top/movement_commands.py#L77-L78) and [in C++ here](https://github.com/introlab/t-top/blob/ros2-migration/ros/demos/smart_speaker/src/states/task/WeatherForecastState.cpp#L21).
 5. In Python, typing is much more strict than it was.
 For instance, you can't directly publish a `str` now: you need to wrap it in a `String` message (using `String(data="...")` is an easy fix).
 Same thing for numbers: integers will not convert to floating point types in ROS messages.
 If you are trying to set the `x` field of a Pose as `pose.x = 0`, you will get a runtime error.
 Use `pose.x = 0.0` or use `pose.x = float(integer_value)`.
+6. If you were using a ROS parameter before creating the main node object (maybe it was to pre-configure how this main node would be created, or to instantiate a different node classe based on a parameter), you can't do that anymore, as getting parameters requires a node instance.
+You have a few choices:
+  1. Move the selection/choice inside the constructor of the one single node class.
+This breaks the single-responsibility principle and will make the code harder to reason about, probably.
+  2. Create a dummy temporary node, get the parameter, and destroy the dummy node.
+Then, use the parameter, and create the real node based on it.
+There is [a C++ example of this here](https://github.com/introlab/opentera-webrtc-ros/blob/ros2/face_cropping/src/face_cropping_node.cpp#L94-L103), and [a Python example here](https://github.com/introlab/audio_utils/blob/ros2/audio_utils/scripts/resampling_node.py#L304-L319).
+  3. Use composition and not inheritance.
+Create a node instance, get the parameters you need, then pass the node instance to the constructor of the main class, which will store it and use it as its node.
+7. `rclcpp::Node` inherits from `std::enable_shared_from_this`, which means that instances of `Node` are always meant to be stored inside a `shared_ptr`, and you can get a new `shared_ptr` to it even if you don't have a `shared_ptr`, but a direct reference to the node object.
+Most of the ROS2 API takes the node by `shared_ptr`, too.
+If you use composition, you will probably want to pass a reference to the `node` object to parts of your main node class: use a reference, you are guaranteed that it will live long enough because of composition, references can't be null, and they can call `node->shared_from_this()` if they ever need a shared ptr to pass to a ROS2 API function.
+But some things, like `image_transport`, need a `shared_ptr` to the node in their constructor.
+If you have composition of this inside your main node class which inherits from `Node`, you won't be able to initialize it in the constructor as `this->shared_from_this()` will not work in the constructor (you will get some sort of segmentation fault, probably).
+In this case, it might be easier to forgo inheritance altogether, and to use composition for the node: store a `shared_ptr<Node>` in your main node class, and use it instead of yourself when you need a node.
+It will act similar to a `NodeHandle` in ROS1.
+Place it befor the `image_transport` thing in your class, and it will be fully initialized when you need it to initialize `image_transport`.
+8. In C++, if you call a service asynchronously and the service server is not available, the service request will get stucked.
+You will never know that the service call failed, and you will leak memory.
+To prevent this, you need to cleanup the in-flight requests that have been there for too long.
+Check [this class that does this automatically](https://github.com/introlab/opentera-webrtc-ros/blob/ros2/opentera_webrtc_ros/include/opentera_webrtc_ros/utils.h#L83-L125).
+For some reason, this does not seem to be a concern in Python (We have not seen anywhere that this should also be done in Python).
+9. If the node is both Qt and ROS, you will need to have a ROS spinner in another thread.
+There is a simple class to do it [in C++ here](https://github.com/introlab/opentera-webrtc-ros/blob/ros2/opentera_webrtc_robot_gui/src/main.cpp#L37-L54).
+You could also use Executors as seen [here TODO]().

 ### Launch file migration
 This is relatively straightforward if you decide to stick to XML launch files, even though the documentation is not really good.
 This [ros2-launch migration guide](https://docs.ros.org/en/humble/How-To-Guides/Migrating-from-ROS1/Migrating-Launch-Files.html) is useful.
-You will need to use the `.launch.xml` suffix for your launch files.
+- You will need to use the `.launch.xml` suffix for your launch files.
-Also, `if` and `unless` are way more restricted and can only be placed on a handful of things now, check the migration guide.
+- `if` and `unless` are way more restricted and can only be placed on a handful of things now, check the migration guide.
-If you used to pass a launch parameter to change the `output=` of nodes, you can't anymore: it needs an hardcoded string that is either "log", "screen" or "both".
+- If you used to pass a launch parameter to change the `output=` of nodes, you can't anymore: it needs an hardcoded string that is either "log", "screen" or "both".
 A tip: use "log" (or nothing as "log" is the default), and pass the `-a` flag to the `ros2-launch` command when you need to debug: this will redirect everything to the console.
 You can also use the `OVERRIDE_LAUNCH_PROCESS_OUTPUT` environment variable (this is what `-a` does).
-In ROS1, `eval` tags were way easier to use than in ROS2.
+- In ROS1, `eval` tags were way easier to use than in ROS2.
 Now, you need a pair of quotes englobing the whole thing that you want to evaluate, which means that you'll need a bunch of escaping of strings.
 Also, you used to have access to substitutions using `arg('name')` inside the evaluated expression: you can't do that anymore, you need to use launch file substitutions, which are textual.
 This is painful, and it also means that using `eval` for doing an `OR` on two conditions, for instance, will have weird results, because it will operate on strings and not booleans.
 You can compare to the "true" or "false" strings explicitly, or you can use the new operators substitutions like shown [here](https://github.com/introlab/odas_ros/blob/ros2/odas_ros/launch/odas.launch.xml#L32) with `$(or ...)`.
-If you used `rosparam` tags to pass YAML structured parameters, this does not work anymore.
+- If you used `rosparam` tags to pass YAML structured parameters, this does not work anymore.
 Use `param`.
 You can use nested `param` tags to reproduce a nested/mapping structure.
-Also, if you need to pass an empty array to a parameter, you will suffer.
+- If you need to pass an empty array to a parameter, you will suffer.
 Passing `"[]"` will be rejected as the type of the array cannot be deduced.
 For a string array, you can use `"['']"` and filter for empty strings in your code, if you don't need empty strings usually.
 For numeric arrays, use a special value that you will filter that is out of the range you use, or combine the array with a boolean that chooses wether the array should be ignored/considered empty or wether should be used.
+- `include` works differently now: it does not create a different scope for arguments and stuff.
+Combine with `group` to isolate arguments.
+- `group` can't also add a namespace.
+Use `push-ros-namespace`.
+- Namespacing seems to work differently.
+You will most likely have a bunch of things that don't connect (topics publishers-subscribers, service clients-servers) correctly because of bad namespaces.
+Same goes for remapping, that will fail because the `from=` will now be wrong.s
+- `rtabmap` takes most of its parameters as string, even when they are booleans of numbers.
+The node will crash if passed a number of the form `"1"`, use the form `"'1'"`.
+If you need substitutions, place the additionnal quotes when the raw value is defined: they will be ignored around a substitution (see [this file](https://github.com/introlab/t-top/blob/ros2-migration/ros/t_top/launch/perceptions/rtabmap.launch.xml) for examples).
+- Float arguments that have integer values need a `.0` or they will be rejected as being the wrong type.
+- Replace `tf` with `tf2_ros`, and `rviz` with `rviz2`.

 The most painful thing here is that `ros2-launch` is really really bad to help you spot errors: you will get random Python tracebacks coming from the `ros2-launch` code, without much information on what the error was, and no information at all about where in the launch file it originated from.
 Even when using the `--debug` flag, you will only get more Python tracebacks.
 A few tips: